MarcusUniversee/EECS149FinalProject/README.md

 5. `python autonomous_navigation.py -f [WAYPOINT YAML] -l [LOG FILE]` or `python autonomous_navigation.py` for just mouse GUI navigation

-For now, keep WAYPOINT YAML empty, since this is not implemented yet

 ## Setup for deploying code onto polulu

 1. Make sure you are on WSL outside the repo.
 OR use a linux machine/VM